-CASE-II is different from CASE-I in such a way that both inputs of a node-forwarding system become a linear function of the node-time.
+The CASE-II of our simulation is different from CASE-I in such a way that now both inputs of a node-forwarding system become a linear function of the node-time.
+In other words, for CASE-II we are not only increasing the neighbor-generated packets but also increasing the self-generated packets.
 The simulation result of this case satisfies the proposed mathematical model discussed in Section III in a way that the overall packet drop performance of both investigated algorithms decreases.
-It can be seen that the packet drop is more rapid in Fig. 2 with respect to the neighbor-generated packets.
+In other words, it can be seen that the packet drop is more rapid in Fig. 2 with respect to the neighbor-generated packets.

 In harmony with our expectations, as the number of neighbor-generated packets increased, the packet-drop performance of the proposed algorithm degraded.
 However, the performance degradation of the proposed algorithm was small compared to the performance degradation of the DSR algorithms.
+The packet-drop performance of the CTC algorithm below 40 neighbor-generated packets is almost similar to that of the CTC algorithm as shown in figure of CASE-II.
+However, the amount of the packet-drop improvement for the proposed CTC algorithm over the DSR algorithm increases with respect to the values of neighborgenerated packet.